 Tony, Gordie's father, was the first-born in 1938 and indulged with an independence that some of us can only imagine today.
 His youth was shaped by thrilling exploration and adventure in the wilds, much of it on horseback.
 One story tells of him chasing zebra across the Athi Plains attempting to catch them by their tails.
 Shaped by these early years with rod, rifle and horse, Tony’s idea of horseback riding safaris was predestined.
 With no capital but a huge amount of enthusiasm and conviction, he felt instinctively that safaris on horseback would work.
 And he was right.
 With his wife Wendy by his side, Tony started Safaris Unlimited on the smell of an oil rag and involved the entire family in the process.
 Read more about Tony's story.
 Gordie had the good fortune to accompany Tony on many of his safaris from a very young age and a love of space, freedom and adventure rubbed off on him, alongside an extraordinary affinity with the camp crew (with whom Gordie would frequently travel in the trucks out to camp).
 Exploits with the crew were a huge part of the safari for the young Gordie, for his wife Felicia who started out as a helping hand in the business, and today for their two children, Tyga and Thego, who come along on many of the safaris.

 Being on safari with Safaris Unlimited means being part of this rich and fascinating family history – not only this, but you will experience Africa in the hands of a family in whose blood runs with the red earth of this incredible continent.

-Unrivalled experts of privately guided horse riding & luxury safaris throughout East Africa.
+Unrivalled experts of privately guided horse riding & wildlife safaris throughout East Africa.
 Established 1971.

 © Safaris Unlimited (Africa) Ltd.